 - Seems anxious

-- Shows repetitive behaviours
+- Shows repetitive behaviors

 This could point to allergies, anxiety, or sensory needs.